RedHatSatellite/satellite-ansible-collection/README.md

 ### Installation from Automation Hub

-You can install the collection with `ansible-galaxy collection install redhat.satellite` (Ansible 2.9 and later).
+You can install the collection with `ansible-galaxy collection install redhat.satellite`.
 You will require the `python-requests` RPM provided in the Red Hat Enterprise Linux repositories.

 ### Installation via RPM